nicholaskim6/personal-website/app/data/interests.md

 <br><br>
 I've always found it stimulating to try and understand things fundamentally and to question the roots of our general assumptions.
 Over time, this interest naturally led me to philosophy.
-Currently, my main areas of interest are epistemology, metaphysics, and ethics.
-Particularly with regards to epistemology and ethics, there's an inescapable relevance to these topics that strongly motivates me to engage with them.
+Currently, my main areas of interest are epistemology, metaphysics, and ethics, which I enjoy for both the topics themselves as well as their pervasive relevance.
 I've included some of my tentative opinions/leanings on prominent philosophical debates below.
 <br><br>
 A Priori Knowledge - __No__ || Abstract Objects - __Nominalism__ || Aesthetic Value - __ill-defined__ ||